-Four in-house seminars were conducted by invited speakers during 2015, on topics relating to transfer pricing, cyber security and big data analytics for companies, integrating sustainability for greater business value, the financial reporting surveillance program by the Accounting & Corporate Regulatory Authority, tax transparency, and corporate governance updates.
-An update on the Singapore regulatory environment was also provided to the whole Board by the external auditors at a Board meeting held in 2015.
-In addition to the training courses/ programmes, Directors are also at liberty to approach Management should they require any further information or clarification concerning the Group's operations.
+Two in-house seminars were conducted by invited speakers in 2016, one relating to the Singapore budget for 2016, and the other on the global and local trend of sustainability integration to enhance business value and long term growth and sustainability reporting.
+In addition to the training courses/programmes, Directors are also at liberty to approach Management should they require any further information or clarification concerning the Group's operations.